charmed-kubernetes/kubernetes-docs/pages/k8s/untrusted-container-runtime.md

 ## Caveat

-Kata Containers can only be used on hosts that support virtualisation due to the reliance on the KVM Kernel module.

-Attempting to use Kata on a host that doesn't support virtualization may result in an error similar to this one:
+Due to their reliance on the KVM kernel module, Kata Containers can only be used on hosts that support virtualisation.
+Attempting to use Kata on a host that doesn't support virtualisation may result in an error similar to this one:

 ```
 Failed create pod sandbox: rpc error: code = Unknown desc = failed to start sandbox container: failed to create containerd task: Could not access KVM kernel module: No such file or directory